circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 Your initial builder machine is recommended to have:

 * 6 CPUs and 10GB of RAM to start 2 containers.
 * One root volume of at least 50GB.
-Preferably, the second volume is a local SSD disk, but a block device would do.

 Picking the CPU/RAM combination is mostly dependant on your specific build requirements.
 Builders run in containers, each with dedicated 2 CPUs and 4GB RAM by default, and we leave 2 CPUs for our own internal processing.
 For example, 6 CPUs and 10GB of RAM defaults to supporting 2 containers/builds concurrently.